abingdonpta/abingdonpta/content/docs/logos/_index.md

 ## QR Codes

 These QR codes were made by Dan Burd at various times for use at events and on flyers.
-Unless otherwise noted, they all go to [our "Connect" page](/connect), which is a reasonable landing page for people who aren't familiar with our organization.
-Ask Dan if you'd like similar QR codes with different destinations.
+Unless otherwise noted, they all go to [the PTA's "Connect" webpage](/connect), which is a reasonable landing page for people who aren't familiar with the PTA.
+Ask Dan if you'd like similar QR codes with different destinations, or feel free to make your own.
+Also, test out the QR codes to make sure they reliably work.

 | Type | SVG | PNG | Notes |
 | ---- | --- | --- | ------ |